T-Clocs Breakdown Part 2 – Controls

 do until you can be out riding) check.

-You need to make sure your handle bars are straight and can turn from full lock in both directions with
+You need to make sure your handlebars are straight and can turn from full lock in both directions with

 no issues.
 You should make sure there are no dents or broken sections.
 Also, your bars should not be

 loose.
-Some bikes do have some play in the handle bars due to bushings or some bikes with Ape
+Some bikes do have some play in the handlebars due to bushings or some bikes with Ape

 Hangers (mostly older ones) the bars will move because they are designed without a stop to prevent